ryparker/jest-reporter-template/README.md

 ## :wrench: Using the reporter

-To use the reporter you will will need to add the reporter's path to the `reporters` option in your `jest.config.js`.
+You will will need to add the reporter's path to the `reporters` option in your `jest.config.js`.

 __**Note: Jest config does not automagically transpile Typescript reporters yet.
 Although there is an [open feature request](https://github.com/facebook/jest/issues/8810) that you can follow.**__